• Facebook

 My favorite Japanese restaurant serves the best miso salmon, I end up ordering it every time I go!
 I’ve since learned to make this dish at home, and it’s actually quite simple to prepare.

 Start by whisking together a marinade of miso paste, mirin, brown sugar, sesame oil, soy sauce and fresh ginger.
 Place the salmon in the marinade, and let it sit for 15-30 minutes.
 Preheat the broiler, then place the salmon fillets on a pan.
 Spoon any remaining marinade over the top of the fish.
 Broil until the salmon is just cooked through.
-Add a topping of sesame seeds and sliced green onions, then serve and enjoy.
+Add a garnish topping of sesame seeds and sliced green onions, then serve and enjoy.

 Salmon fillets with an assortment of ingredient bowls.